deth2jt/jerome_Challenge/README.md

 https://gitlab.com/deth2jt/terrafom-codedeploy
 this repo show the infrastructure resources that was needed to accomplish codedeploy

-Through this project I was able to combine both school of thoughts
+Through this project I was able to combine both schools of thought

-Kinly allow for ~/.aws/credentials to have aws_access_key_id + aws_secret_access_key
+Kindly allow for ~/.aws/credentials to have aws_access_key_id + aws_secret_access_key

 Also set the GITHUB_TOKEN value